 History of Medes When Coming to Power

-Having gained victory over the Assyrian government in 607 B.C, Medes founded a mighty ruling power in the north-west of Iran with the help of Persians.
+Having gained victory over the Assyrian government in 607 B.C, Medes founded a mighty ruling power in the northwest of Iran with the help of Persians.
 Deioces is said to have founded Median’s government.
 Gradually, Medes turned to be a strong rival for Assyrians.
 He was chosen to establish justice and security for Medes.

-Ecbatana, by word, means the place of reunion and it refers to the peaceful life of different ethnic groups and formation of a solid government at one point.
+Ecbatana, by word, means the place of reunion and it refers to the peaceful life of different ethnic groups and the formation of a solid government at one point.
 This union consisting of various ethnic elements in the western part of Iran was significantly made powerful by him and became a serious threat to the Assyrians.
 It was under Phraortes when Medes managed to unite all these groups in the new capital city, Ecbatana.

-Scythians were the non-civilized mercenaries paid to fight against other nations.
+The history of Medes includes the threats of Scythians.
+They were the non-civilized mercenaries paid to fight against other nations.
 They were fighting against the Mesopotamian, Syrian and Egyptian nations to make a living for 28 years.
 They helped Assyrians to defeat Medes.
 Later, Cyaxares, the son of Phraortes, managed to put an end to the Assyrian government in Nineveh after a five-year war in 607 B.C.
 Having helped Medes in their battles against Assyrians, Babylonians turned to be a new ally for Medes.

 Expansion of Median Empire

 Urartian territories were later added to the Medes Empire.
-All regions of Elam, Parse, Parthia (Khorasan), and even Minor Asia (Today’s Turkey) was brought under the Medes’ rule.
+All regions of Elam, Parse, Parthia (Khorasan), and even Minor Asia (Today’s Turkey) were brought under the Medes’ rule.
 Astyages, the son of Cyaxares, ruled for 35 years and spent his father’s wealth for a luxurious and pleasure-seeking life.
 Such a lifestyle made him a brutal stone-hearted king who was not popular anymore.

 Consequently, toward the end of his reign, Astyages had to fight against the Babylonian king, Nabonidus.
 In the meantime, he heard of some uprisings by Persians led by Cyrus.
 Therefore, he had to go back to fight against him as well.
+This was the beginning phase of the final stage of the history of Medes.

 Astyages against Cyrus